girder/girder/docs/plugins.rst

 rather than storing their credentials in the Girder instance.
 Specific instructions for each provider can be found below.

+By using OAuth, Girder users can avoid registering a new user in Girder, leaving it up to the OAuth provider to store their password and provide details of their identity.
+The fact that a Girder user has logged in via an OAuth provider is stored in their user document instead of a password.
+OAuth users who need to authenticate with programmatic clients such as the girder-client python library should use :ref:`API keys <api_keys>` to do so.

 Google
 ******